Universal quantum control with dynamical correction: Abstract

 \section{Abstract}

 Error correction is generally demanded in large-scale quantum information processing and quantum computation.
-We here provide a universal and realtime control strategy to cope with arbitrary type of errors in the system Hamiltonian.
-The strategy provides multiple error-resilient paths of the interested system by the von Neumann equation for ancillary projection operators.
-With no extra control fields and precise designs, only the path-dependent global phase is required to vary rapidly to suppress the error-induced transitions among distinct paths.
-Those corrected paths can also be regarded as the approximate solutions to the time-dependent Schr\"odinger equation perturbated by errors.
-We practice the strategy with the cyclic transfer of populations in a three-level system, showing a superior error-resilience to parallel transport.
-Our universal control theory can advance the performance of various quantum tasks on imperfect systems.
+We provide here a universal and realtime control strategy to dynamically correct the arbitrary type of errors in the system Hamiltonian.
+It yields multiple error-resilient paths for the interested system which are activated by the von Neumann equation for ancillary projection operators.
+With no extra control fields and precise designs, the path-dependent global phase alone suffices to mitigate the error-induced transitions among distinct paths as long as it varies faster than the other parameters.
+The corrected paths can also be regarded as the approximate solutions to the time-dependent Schr\"odinger equation perturbed by errors.
+Our dynamical-correction strategy is practiced with the cyclic transfer of populations in a three-level system, showing a superior error resilience to the parallel-transport condition.
+It provides a promising idea for advancing control methodologies in imprecise quantum systems.